samikshakalra02/Arzi/README.md

 5. Connect Supabase by running `scripts/init_db.sql` in the Supabase SQL editor and adding your connection string as `DATABASE_URL`.

+Render (`render.yaml`) and Vercel (`vercel.json`) configuration files are also included for alternate deployment targets.

-A live instance is available at: **https://arzi-rti-filedesk.up.railway.app/**
+A live instance built during the hackathon is available at: **https://arzi-rti-filedesk.up.railway.app/**

 ---